 - Legal issues around housing or other contracts

 Fortunately, the short-term, focused support of an EAP can be an ideal resource to help deal with life’s stressors.
-In addition to therapy and counseling sessions, our team also provides our travelers with coaching sessions to walk through new role responsibilities and help manage mental health when transitioning into a new area.
+In addition to therapy and counseling services, our team also provides our travelers with coaching sessions to walk through new role responsibilities and help manage mental health when transitioning into a new area.

 What Are the Benefits of an Employee Assistance Program?